-The ultralight Zpacks Duplex is arguably the most popular tarp tent being used by long-distance hikers right now.
-The Duplex is a two-person tent that at 19.8 ounces (I weighed my Duplex) is lighter than most one-person tents.
+The ultralight Zpacks Duplex is arguably long-distance hikers’ most popular tarp tent.
+The Duplex is a two-person tent that, at 19.8 ounces (I weighed my Duplex), is lighter than most one-person tents.

-My favorite thing about this shelter is the sheer amount of space!
-It is palatial for one person, and comfortable for two people if you don’t mind putting your gear in the vestibules.
+My favorite thing about this shelter is the sheer amount of space.
+If you are looking for a weather-resistant, ultralight shelter that is roomy for one person and comfortable for two, then the Duplex is a good choice.

 Table of Contents